GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 For setting those elements, we will use the `collate_fn` of the PyTorch DataLoader, and on running time, that process will be done.
 We will create a function that will set the padding value (`0`) and the mask value (`-100`).

-One time to take into account, since we have packed the sequence, we need the lengths of each sequence for the forward pass to unpack them.
+One thing to take into account, since we have packed the sequence, we need the lengths of each sequence for the forward pass to unpack them.

 .. code-block:: python